umbraco/UmbracoDocs/14/umbraco-deploy/getting-started/deploy-settings.md

 If encountering this issue, there are two batch settings that can be applied with integer values (for example 500).
 This will cause Deploy to transfer items in batches, up to a maximum size.
 This will allow each individual batch to complete within the time available.
 The higher the value, the bigger the batches.

-* `SourceDeployBatchSize` - applies a batch setting for the transfer of multiple selected items to an upstream environment (such as a media folder with many images).
+* `SourceDeployBatchSize` - applies a batch setting for the transfer of multiple selected items to an upstream environment (such as a media folder with many images)
-* `PackageBatchSize` - applies a batch setting to the processing of a Deploy "package", which contains all the items selected for a Deploy operation, plus all the determined dependencies and relations.
+* `PackageBatchSize` - applies a batch setting to the processing of a Deploy "package", which contains all the items selected for a Deploy operation, plus all the determined dependencies and relations

 ### MaxRequestLength